kai687/sphinxawesome-theme/docs/demo/notes.rst

 .. rst-class:: lead

-   You can use one of the following directives to mark up **additional information**.
+   Use *admonitions* or *callouts* to mark up **additional information**.
-   These elements are often called *admonitions* or *call-outs*.

 ----

 Tips
 ----

-You can use the ``tip`` directive to highlight information that has a positive effect for the user.
+Use the ``tip`` directive to highlight information that has a positive effect for users.
 For example, a tip can be a shortcut or a confirmation.

 .. tip::